What Wildcat Enables

 For Borrowers

 A borrower may wish to create a completely uncollateralised market to borrow 4,000,000 USDC paying 15% to lenders that deposit into it, where they have seven days to repay any withdrawal request they receive before an additional penalty rate of 10% kicks in.
-They may also wish to set it up such that lenders cannot withdraw for the first six months that the market exists (thereafter switching to open-term), that they must deposit at least 100,000 USDC per transaction and they must provide a ZK proof that they have passed a third-party KYC check confirming they are not resident in the United States.
+They may also wish to set it up such that lenders cannot withdraw for the first six months that the market exists (thereafter switching to open-term), that they must deposit at least 100,000 USDC per transaction and they must prove that they have a Coinbase Verification tied to that wallet.
 The debt tokens issued by the resulting market can either be freely tradable, constrained to other approved lenders, or completely locked down.

 Wildcat enables this and much more, depending on the selected market configuration, which is presented in an easy-to-understand user interface.